andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

-The *real* Hamiltonian is actually the [Poisson bracket](https://en.wikipedia.org/wiki/Poisson_bracket) of the system’s [Lagrangian](https://en.wikipedia.org/wiki/Lagrangian_mechanics), but I did some of the work for you can for the case of time-independent coordinates where the potential energy depends *only* on positions (so, no friction, wind resistance, etc.), the Hamiltonian of a system is precisely the system’s total [mechanical energy](https://en.wikipedia.org/wiki/Mechanical_energy), or its kinetic energy
+The *real* Hamiltonian is actually the [Poisson bracket](https://en.wikipedia.org/wiki/Poisson_bracket) of the system’s [Lagrangian](https://en.wikipedia.org/wiki/Lagrangian_mechanics), but I did some of the work for you for the case of time-independent coordinates where the potential energy depends *only* on positions (so, no friction, wind resistance, etc.), the Hamiltonian of a system is precisely the system’s total [mechanical energy](https://en.wikipedia.org/wiki/Mechanical_energy), or its kinetic energy